Hip and Knee

 - Read the summary report on results of the Alberta Hip and Knee Replacement Pilot (based on 12-month results)

 MEASUREMENT FRAMEWORK AN ESSENTIAL TOOL FOR IMPROVING QUALITY OF HIP AND KNEE CARE

 Hip and knee care in Alberta is measured using a framework designed by ABJHI and built around the six essential dimensions of health care quality: safety, access, appropriateness, effectiveness, efficiency and acceptability.

 ABJHI REPORTS SPUR CONTINUOUS IMPROVEMENT IN HIP AND KNEE REPLACEMENT

 You can’t improve what you don’t measure.
 That truism is behind a novel approach developed by ABJHI to stimulate continuous improvement in hip and knee replacement by surgeons and hospitals in Alberta.

-- how long patients waited for surgery,
+- how long patients waited for a consultation and for surgery,

 - how long the surgery took,

 - how long patients were in hospital after surgery,

 - how much patients improved in critical areas such as pain and physical function,